wcarvalho/nicewebrl/README.md

 # NiceWebRL

-This repository is the official implementation of [NiceWebRL: a meta-environment for developing Human-like, Human-compatible, and Human-assistive AI](placeholder).
+This is the official repository of [NiceWebRL: a meta-environment for developing Human-like, Human-compatible, and Human-assistive AI](placeholder).

 **Table of Contents**